mittelmark/pex/speed/README.md

 sys     0m0,039s
 ```

-So using the -O3 flag alone  speeds up tume  program from around 10 to just
+So using the compiler `-O3` flag alone  speeds up the  program from around 10 to just
-0.7 seconds for the 30MB file.
+0.7 seconds for the 30MB input file and using `line.find('id: ') == 0` makes it even
+more five times faster.

 ## Memoization